jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Three seeds fall.

-One on rock, another in water, the last in a crevice.
+One on rock, another in water, last in crevice.

 The seed on smooth stone is wedged beneath boulder, baking under intense light.
 There is hardness here.
 There is heat.
 There is no water.
 The seed does not crack.
 It waits.
 It remains.